N S E W

 • You need a passive conference format — presentations, panels, and PowerPoint decks

-• You want a facilitator who never challenges the leader in the room — this retreat will hold everyone accountable, including you
+• You want a facilitator who never challenges the leader in the room — this passage will hold everyone accountable, including you

-• You have significant medical contraindications to sailing or a severe phobia of open water
+• You have significant medical contraindications to sailing or open water

 The Skipper